ucsf-wynton/wynton-website-hpc/docs/hpc/support/faq.md

 **A**.
 This appears to be a communication problem between x2go and XQuartz.
 The only way we've found to resolve this issue is to **Completely** remove XQuartz from the macOS computer and then re-install XQuartz.
 Please follow recommendations for completely removing the XQuartz application and all related files.
 (Search for any files or folders with the program’s name or developer’s name in the ~/Library/Preferences/, ~/Library/Application Support/ and ~/Library/Caches/ folders.)
 After re-installation of XQuartz, x2go should work again.
 If not, please contact [the {{ site.cluster.nickname }} team](/hpc/about/contact.html).

+### chsh: user 'alice' does not exist

-**Q**. _I tried to change my shell using the unix command `chsh` and I got an error telling me, "chsh: user "alice" does not exist"._
+**Q**. _I tried to change my shell using the unix command `chsh` and I got an error telling me, "chsh: user 'alice' does not exist"._

 **A**.
 First, let me assure you, your account does exist!
-You ARE logged in, after all.
+You _are_ logged in, after all.
 However, {{ site.cluster.nickname}} account attributes are managed via a remote directory system which is not manipulable via local tools like `chsh`.
 If you would like to change your shell, Please [get in touch with the {{ site.cluster.nickname }} team](/hpc/about/contact.html), let us know your preferred shell, and we will change it for you.
 Note: The {{ site.cluster.nickname}} team supports `csh/tcsh` and `sh/bash` login shells.
 Any other shell than these may result in reduced functionality or errors which may be beyond the scope of our support.

+### Scary error when trying to log in to a development node

 **Q**. _I cannot SSH into the development nodes - I get 'IT IS POSSIBLE THAT SOMEONE IS DOING SOMETHING NASTY!' and 'Host key verification failed.'
 What is going on?_